Lavarchus/gene_tree_correction_workflow/README.md

 mkdir -p /scratch/astral/chaetodontidae/{1_iqtree_out,2_collapsed_out,4_treeshrink_out,5_iqtree_out,6_collapsed_out,7_astral_out,logs}
 ```
 ### 1. Infer individual UCE locus trees
-You could run IQ-TREE as is and infer gene trees one after the other or as an array job to speed things up.
+You could run IQ-TREE2 as is and infer gene trees one after the other or as an array job to speed things up.
 Adapt the parameters of your array job to how your job scheduler is set up.
 I can run 100 duplicates at a time.
 Submit your jobs from the logs directory we just created to keep all your logs together, there will be bunch of them if running as an array job.
-Inferring locus trees with IQ-TREE will look something like this:
+Inferring locus trees with IQ-TREE2 will look something like this:

 ```
-# load IQ-TREE
+# load IQ-TREE2
 module load iqtree/2.3.4

 # Get PBS job index - 875 UCE loci so I'll have to run 9 array jobs with 100 iterations